1988

 for a long time.
 It was obviously difficult for them to move onwards from this

 point.
-Especially David, who got more and more into trouble, had the feeling
+Especially Dave, who was getting more and more into trouble, had the

-On July 12 Strange was released, a video collection with mainly Corbijn-videos that was important for the image of the band.
-And for the rest of the year they finally had some free time.
+On 12 July Strange was released, a video collection with mainly Corbijn-videos that was important for the image of the band.
+For the rest of the year they finally got some time off.

 References: